eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts1-eudi-wallet-trust-mark.md

 ### A.1 WalletTrustMarkInformation JSON Schema (normative)

-The file [`ts1-wallettrustmarkinformation-data-model.json`](api/ts1-wallettrustmarkinformation-data-model.json) contains the JSON schema definition of the data model specified in [Section 4.1](#41-data-format-and-structure-for-eudi-wallet-trust-mark-resources) above.
+The file [`ts1-wallettrustmarkinformation-data-model.json`](api/ts1-wallettrustmarkinformation-data-model.json) contains the JSON schema definition of the data model specified in [Section 4.1](#41-data-format-and-structure-for-eudi-wallet-trust-mark-resources).

 ### A.2 TrustMarkResource JSON Schema (normative)

-The file [`ts1-trustmarkresource-data-model.json`](api/ts1-trustmarkresource-data-model.json) contains the JSON schema definition of the data model specified in [Section 4.1.1](#411-trustmarkresource-object) above.
+The file [`ts1-trustmarkresource-data-model.json`](api/ts1-trustmarkresource-data-model.json) contains the JSON schema definition of the data model specified in [Section 4.1.1](#411-trustmarkresource-object).